 2 Medium Brook Trout: 8 to 10 inches

 1 Cup of Flour

 ½ Clove of Garlic

 Start with a nice campfire going, We like to have a nice campfire going with a small grill on it that we can place a frying pan on.
 Then take the frying pan and add the Olive oil in the bottom.
 We use just enough oil to coat the bottom of the pan not to deep fry the fish.
 We then will smash up the clove of garlic, slice up the green onion and mushrooms.
 Partially fry the ingredients in the frying pan for about one minute before you through in the trout.
 Take the 3 eggs and break them open and beat them.
 Then take the Brook Trout with just the head cut off and dip them in the egg on each side and then in the flour, from there straight to the frying pan.
 Turn fish after about 5 minutes.
 Once you start cooking the other side, take your lemon and just squeeze over the trout.
 Depending on the temperature of the frying pan and the campfire, after about 5 more minutes they should be done.
 Just remember that Brook Trout meat will turn a solid white when fully cook.
 Look in the trout cavity for best results of doneness.

 Served with bake potatoes that you threw in the fire, wrapped in foil, makes this a perfect dinner after a whole day of fishing.

 - How to Catch Beautiful Trout (bleacherreport.com)

 - QUICK COOKING: Flaxseed adds flavor to Lenten trout (pbpulse.com)

-Posted in Recipes and tagged brook trout, campfire, camping, cooking, Frying pan, Garlic, Lemon, Olive, Olive oil, open fire, recipes, Tablespoon, trout by admin with no comments yet.
+Posted in Misc Topics and tagged brook trout, campfire, camping, cooking, Frying pan, Garlic, Lemon, Olive, Olive oil, open fire, recipes, Tablespoon, trout by admin with no comments yet.